hannobraun/cnc-mill/README.md

 Unfortunately that's the one that I can't find a source for around here.

-#### Open Question

-- Go with DC or AC spindles?
-- If AC, go with water or air cooling?

 ### Cutting Forces

 *The following is based on some research, and my own not-that-great knowledge about mechanics.
 For all I know, my complete reasoning could be wrong.*